-- 1. All degree-seeking students must enroll in an First Year Experience (FYE) course their first semester at Brevard College.
-Any entering transfer student with fewer than 28 credits is classified as a freshman and must take FYE 101 or FYE 101H; transfer students with more than 28 transfer credits will take FYE 102.
-A first-time freshmen with dual-enrollment credits, regardless of credits transferred, will take FYE 101 or FYE 101H.
-(Note: No grade of W will be given for FYE 101, 101H or 102). - 2.
-Any entering student who transfers to Brevard College with 76 or fewer credits is required to complete the Collaborative Learning requirement, unless the student's transcript indicates an appropriate substitute from a prior institution (e.g., participation in an academic or residential learning community, interdisciplinary humanities seminar, block course, or other type of course[s] taught by multiple faculty from various disciplines).
-Any entering student who transfers 77 or more credits to Brevard College is exempted from completing the Collaborative Learning requirement. - 3.
-Students who have earned an Associate of Arts or an Associate of Sciences in a degree transfer program from a North Carolina Community College will generally meet the requirements for the General Education Curriculum according to the North Carolina Comprehensive Articulation Agreement.
+- 1. All degree-seeking students must enroll in an First Year Experience (FYE) course their first two semesters at Brevard College.
+Any entering transfer student with fewer than 28 credits is classified as a freshman and must take FYE 101 or FYE 101H.
+A first-time freshmen with dual-enrollment credits, regardless of credits transferred, will take FYE 101 and 149.
+(Note: No grade of W will be given for FYE 101 or 149). - 2.
+Any entering student who transfers to Brevard College with 76 or fewer credits is required to complete Common Experience requirements, including those associated with the Brevard Career Advantage program, unless the student's transcript indicates an appropriate substitute from a prior institution (e.g., participation in an academic or residential learning community, interdisciplinary humanities seminar, block course, or other type of course[s] taught by multiple faculty from various disciplines).
+Any entering student who transfers 77 or more credits to Brevard College is exempted from completing the Collaborative Learning requirement. - Students who have earned an Associate of Arts or an Associate of Sciences in a degree transfer program from a North Carolina Community College will generally meet the requirements for the General Education Curriculum according to the North Carolina Comprehensive Articulation Agreement.